melisacar/femicide-counter-tr-scraper/README.md

 # Femicide Counter (Türkiye)

 This project scrapes data from the [AnitSayac](https://anitsayac.com/) website and saves it into an Excel file.
 Users can access the data for a specific year and gather detailed information about each data entry.
+The data collection process is implemented in Python, and parallel processing is used to speed up the data retrieval.

 ## Requirements